amarukot/project-2/README.md

 MVP

-- home page with access to nav bar
+- home page with random drink
-- nav bar with different categories of drinks
+- category page that holds all drinks within that category
--
+- click on a thumbnail and lead to a detail page

 Post MVP